November 16, 2017

 Detroit will take part in a joint dual-broadcast between Washington, DC and Detroit, Michigan for the National Plenary Broadcast.
 In addition to this national programming, local programming will include three sessions.

 08:00 - 08:30a Breakfast / Registration

 A panel discussion on K-12 outreach programs bringing design thinking to pre-college students, fostering a more diverse and accessible pipeline into the design profession, and demonstrating industry leadership by shedding light on the architectural design process to the public, featuring:

 Andrew Dunlap, SmithGroupJJR, AIA Detroit Treasurer (Moderator)

 Kelly Lyons, AIA Detroit ABC:D Program

 Tracey Alfonsi, CAM 3D Program

-A participatory conversation on the many, sometimes unexpected ways to be a leader within the practice, impacting areas like environmental responsibility, innovation in architectural technology, engagement with and service to the community, and best practices in the business of design, featuring:
+A conversation on the many, sometimes unexpected ways to hone and demonstrate leadership within the practice, through innovation in areas like environmental responsibility, architectural technology, new business models, community engagement, and diversity and inclusion initiatives, featuring:

 Emile Lauzzana, USGBC Michigan Director of Community